lambdacms/lambdacms/README.md

 To make the inital setup for a [LambdaCms](http://www.lambdacms.org) website a lot easier, the patches within this repository can be used.
 Either clone this repository or copy the required patch file to your machine.

-The current patch files are tested with the following Yesod version:
+The current patch files are tested with Yesod v1.4.3.3.

-* 1.4.3.3

 ## Patching all in one